tableau/connector-plugin-sdk/README.md

 This SDK is supported, so if you have problems getting the test harness set up, find defects, or have questions related to the configuration or testing of your plugin:
 * Start by submitting a GitHub Issue here in this project
-* or you can reach us on the Developer Forums here: https://community.tableau.com/community/developers/content.
+* or you can reach us on the [Developer Forums] (https://community.tableau.com/community/developers/content) in Tableau Community.

 # FAQ